ArashAh/version_control_workshop/part-1.md

     git log --oneline
     ```

-    :question: Has the last commit disappeared?
+    ❓ Has the last commit disappeared?

-    :question: Check the content of the README file, can you explain what happened to the latest changes you committed in step 25?
+    ❓ Check the content of the README file, can you explain what happened to the latest changes you committed in step 25?

 29. **Reflect**

-    :question: Can you imagen different scenarios where "amend", "un-commit", "reverse" or "revert" cab be used?
+    ❓ Can you imagen different scenarios where "amend", "un-commit", "reverse" or "revert" cab be used?

 ### [Back to first page](./README.md)